-Figure 2.7.
-Import Preferences dialog 2.1.4.
+Figure 2.6.
+JBoss Runtime search results 2.1.3.
 Duplicating a runtime configuration While installing a new runtime you can copy the configuration from the existing one.
 To do this you should perform all the steps in Section 2.1.1, "Installing a new runtime", with the exception of clicking the Finish button in the New Server Runtime Environment menu.
 Make sure that you browse to a valid runtime folder and can see the list of configurations (all, default, minimal) in the Configuration section.
 Then choose appropriate Configuration from the list and click the Copy button.
 The next dialog should appear.

-Figure 2.8.
+Figure 2.7.
 Copy the existing configuration Change the name, click the Browse button and select your configuration location or leave as it is if you want it to be located together with other runtime configurations.

-Figure 2.9.
+Figure 2.8.
 Copy the existing configuration Click the OK button and you should see the next wizard with the newly copied configuration.

-Figure 2.10.
+Figure 2.9.
 Runtime with copied configuration Click the Finish button and you will see your new runtime in the list.